Skip to main content

 }

 Agents use registry run to test node parameters before building workflows.
-It helps discover output structure for nodes with dynamic types.
+The execution ID lets you retrieve full values later with pflow read-fields.

 Node types